olmps/memo/ARCHITECTURE.md

 architecture* (I like [this answer in StackExchange](https://softwareengineering.stackexchange.com/a/388545) about the same exact issue).

+#### `repositories/`

+Interfaces the access to external libraries - that crosses the boundary of our application - to the [`services`](#services).
+The `repositories` can be considered like *interface adapters*, allowing an independency when making changes to the implemented technologies, affecting only this layer (and obviously the technology implementation itself).

+Each of these *adapters* are suffixed with `Repository`, built upon interfaces (following the DiP), and should never depend on each other, meaning that no `Repository` class should ever be nested, as to avoid circular dependencies.

+There are use-cases where multiple repositories require making use of the exact same abstraction of some third party library, such as accessing a local database, which requires much more than simply importing an external package.
+In these cases, a `Repository` should be injected with such abstraction, namedly the [`gateways`](#gateways), as to not repeat ourselves too much when dealing with major third parties.

 #### `gateways/`

-Raw access to libraries, databases and all external dependency that crosses the boundary of our application to anything that lives outside of the project.
+As commented in [`repositories`](#repositories), these are pure/raw access to libraries, databases and all external dependency that crosses the boundary of our application, which can be used solely by these same `repositories` - because a greater abstraction turned out to be necessary.

-These should be built like any other major structure, through interfaces and following the DiP.
+These should be built like any other major structure, through interfaces, following the DiP and do not depend on each other - to avoid circular dependencies.

 Also, because gateways are "rare naming" occurrence in most architectures, [here is the reference of why](https://martinfowler.com/eaaCatalog/gateway.html).

-#### `repositories/`

-Interfaces the implementation of a [`gateway`](#gateways) to not expose the particularities of such external dependencies to the [`services`](#services).
-The `repositories` can be considered like *interface adapters*, allowing an independency when making changes to the implemented technologies, affecting only this layer (and obviously the technology implementation itself).

-Each of these *adapters* are suffixed with `Repository` and are built upon interfaces (following the DiP).

 #### `serializers/`